Home Affairs Select Committee

-The Home Affairs Select Committee is a departmental committee of the House of Commons in the Parliament of the United Kingdom.
+The Home Affairs Select Committee is a departmental select committee of the House of Commons in the Parliament of the United Kingdom.

 Remit

 The Home Affairs Committee is one of the House of Commons select committees related to government departments: its terms of reference are to examine "the expenditure, administration, and policy of the Home Office and its associated public bodies".

 The committee chooses its own subjects of inquiry, within the overall terms of reference.
 It invites written evidence from interested parties and holds public evidence sessions, usually in committee rooms at the House of Commons, although it does have the power to meet away from Westminster.